 - Results designed to look and feel natural

 The best candidates for dental implants are typically individuals who have one or more missing teeth and have an adequate amount of jawbone density for the implant to securely fuse to the bone.
-Individuals may be in relatively good general health for treatment with dental implants.
-Patients with certain medical conditions and those with ongoing radiation or chemotherapy treatments are not typically candidates for this procedure.
+Individuals must be in relatively good general health for treatment with dental implants.
 If you currently have periodontal disease, it may be treated before dental implantation so that it does not affect the healing process.

 Dental implant procedures have advanced greatly over the years, and those who have been previously told that they were not candidates may now be eligible.
 The best way to determine your candidacy is to be evaluated by Dr. Pollack so that he can talk with you about your options.
 If you are not a candidate for full dental implants, options such as implant-supported dentures or dental bridges can often serve as effective alternatives.

 Once Dr. Pollack has determined your candidacy for dental implants, he will develop a personalized treatment plan.
 Detailed x-rays will be used to identify the best possible placement for the implant in the area of the missing tooth, allowing for the most precise fit and results that feel natural.
 An oral surgeon or periodontist will then anchor the titanium implant to the jawbone, where it will begin a process called osseointegration (fusion with the bone).
-It takes a few months for the osseointegration process to complete; however, it is necessary to give the implant enough time to adequately fuse to the bone and become a stable, permanent part of your mouth.
-Once this has occurred, Dr. Pollack will delicately place the custom-designed dental crown on top of the post and secure the crown.
-The crown will be color-matched to surrounding teeth in order to yield a natural-looking blend.
-It will then be given one final polish, and the procedure is complete.
+It takes a few months for the osseointegration process to complete.
+Once this has occurred, Dr. Pollack will create the custom-designed implant crown.
+The implant crown will be created to yield a natural look.

 In most cases, the dental implant treatment process involves very little discomfort due to a local anesthetic being applied to the area beforehand.
 We will do everything possible to ensure your treatment is as comfortable as possible.